Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 -   In order to enable simple file hosting for our client side:

 -   Open Package Manager Console, select ClustEncWebApi as a Default project and install required package with command:

 ###### Install-Package Microsoft.Owin.StaticFiles

--   Append following code in the ConfigureApp method ***after*** appBuilder.UseWebApi… line:
+-   Append following code in the ConfigureApp method ***after*** appBuilder.UseWebApi line:

 // Simple file server is enough for AngularJS based site we use.